-The result of the RAMP II assessment is presented as a risk assessment at three levels:
+The result of the RAMP II assessment is presented at three risk and priority levels:

-High risk .
+High risk.
 The loading situation has such a magnitude and characteristics that many employees are at an increased risk of developing musculoskeletal disorders.
 Improvement measures should be given high priority.

-Risk .
+Risk.
 The loading situation has such a magnitude and characteristics that certain employees are at an increased risk of developing musculoskeletal disorders.
 Improvement measures should be taken.

-Low risk .
+Low risk.
 The loading situation has such a magnitude and characteristics that most employees are at a low risk of developing musculoskeletal disorders.
 However, individuals with reduced physical capacity may be at risk.
 Individually tailored improvement measures may be needed.